 Young people are naturally curious about sex and relationships.
 They might view pornography for sexual arousal, out of curiosity, or to find out more about sex.

 Both boys and girls watch pornography with their friends.
-This might be to build closer bonds with friends, to build social status, or to encourage someone they like to have sex with them.
+This might be to build closer bonds with friends, to boost social status, or to encourage someone they like to have sex with them.

 Often boys suggest viewing pornography, rather than girls.
 Also, boys are more likely to look for pornography and view it on their own than girls.